 pregnant or trying to get pregnant

 This medicine can cause ulcers and bleeding in the stomach and intestines at any time during treatment.
-Ulcers and bleeding can happen without warning symptoms and can cause death.
+This can happen with no warning and may cause death.
+Smoking, drinking alcohol, older age, and poor health can also increase risks.
+Call your health care professional right away if you have stomach pain or blood in your vomit or stool.